GV-Shriya/Weather-App/README.md

 ![WeatherApp Mobile](https://user-images.githubusercontent.com/99253243/234385141-8b9e0c90-cfea-4435-923e-b598aa123e4c.png)

+You can find the APK file in the following path: build\app\outputs\flutter-apk\

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)